tinni123/Trailer-Technician/README.md

 sudo python3 -m pip3 install -r requirements.txt
 ```

-5. Copy / rename settings.ini.example to settings.ini and configure your tmdb api key
+5. Once you have it installed don't forget to update your settings as defined below.

 ### Installation using docker containers
 If you are using [linuxserver/radarr](https://hub.docker.com/r/linuxserver/radarr) image for your docker container then this installation process is for you.